General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting: Conclusion and Future Work

-In our work we construct the first general-purpose $f$-DP estimator and auditor in a black-box setting, by extending techniques from statistics and classification theory.
-Our constructions enjoy not only formal guarantees---convergence of our estimator and a tuneable confidence region for our auditor---but also an impressive concrete performance.
-We demonstrate our methods on well-used mechanisms such as subsampling and DP-SGD, showing their accuracy and efficiency on both a server and personal computer setup.
+In our work, we construct the first general-purpose $f$-DP estimator and auditor \B{for the mechanism} black-box setting, by \B{combining} techniques from statistics and classification theory.
+Our constructions enjoy not only formal guarantees---convergence of our estimator and a tuneable confidence region for our auditor---but also \B{perform well in experiments on standard algorithms from the DP literature}. \B{Our approach has limitations as well.
+In practice, training even a single machine learning model can be costly, making it impractical to sample thousands.
+This is a problem in black-box settings, which require larger samples sizes to achieve desired levels of accuracy.}

+\B{However, our approach benefits from a plug-and-play design, allowing these limitations to be mitigated by substituting alternative estimators -- such as neural network-based estimators -- that might be more effective in high-dimensional settings.
+Replacing the $k$-NN classifier does not affect the theoretical guarantees provided in Theorem~\ref{theo:auditor}, although it may increase the chance of failing to reject a false claim if the alternative is not well chosen.
+For the PLRT component, adopting a density estimator that satisfies Assumption~\ref{ass2} preserves all guarantees established in Theorem~\ref{theo:1}; otherwise, the guarantees may no longer hold.
+In general, designing improved estimators and classification tools for the black-box scenario is a promising direction for future work.}